dorjeduck/joy_of_mojo/content/about.md

 ---

-*This website heartily encourages collaborative efforts from the Modular Discord community.
-If you're keen on contributing to the compilation of demo programs as a valuable learning resource, please don't hesitate to reach out to me on Discord (@dorjeduck - Martin Dudek).
-Your involvement could significantly enrich the content and support fellow learners in navigating the intricacies of Mojo.*
+  *This website welcomes contributions from the Modular Discord community to help compile demo programs as a learning resource.
+If you're interested in contributing, please contact me on Discord (@dorjeduck - Martin Dudek).
+You can access the Hugo-based source code on GitHub at [https://github.com/dorjeduck/joy_of_mojo](https://github.com/dorjeduck/joy_of_mojo) The website automatically updates with every push to this repository.*